What is Classical Chinese Medicine?

 Essential Oil Therapy is ideal for addressing emotional and mental imbalances because they directly transmit through the olfactory system to impact the limbic brain where traumatic memories are stored.

 Essential oils and gemstones allow patients to do home care so they can be directly involved in their healing process.
-They are exciting approaches that powerfully and safely treat both acute and chronic conditions.
+They’re exciting approaches that powerfully and safely treat both acute and chronic conditions.

-I provide personalized treatments at our beautiful Santa Clara clinic, A Center for Natural Healing.
+You’ll receive personalized care at our beautiful Santa Clara clinic, A Center for Natural Healing.

 What is Classical Chinese Acupuncture?